- Introduction to Globalization & Transnational Politics

 The past three decades has seen a surge in the public visibility of religion around the world, challenging longstanding assumptions that societies would become more secular as they modernised.
 Political Islam has been at the forefront of this development, with Islamic political parties organising within states and militant transnational networks mounting a more radical and violent challenge to the established political order.
 But how can we make sense of this complex and diverse phenomenon?
 Which are the most important of the many competing voices and movements that now claim to speak and act on behalf of Islam?
 How do they understand politics, the nation-state and democracy?
 What, if anything, is new about contemporary political Islam?
 How do groups promoting jihad relate to those pursuing more mainstream and democratic political agendas?

 This course examines these questions in the context of the Middle East.
 It aims to enable students to understand major strands of contemporary political Islam, their historical background, similarities and differences, present significance at the regional, national and subnational levels, and likely future directions.
 The course begins with a discussion of conceptual and theoretical issues in the study of political Islam, before briefly examining the history of Muslim politics up to the nineteenth century and the rise of modern Islamism.
 More recent versions of Islamism are approached through country-based case studies organized into three broad types: Islamists competing for power through democratic and pseudo-democratic mobilization; Islamism in self-proclaimed ‘Islamic states’; and Islamic national liberation movements in weak and quasi-states.
-We then move away from country-based case studies to focus on the transnational jihadist movement, before concluding with discussion of the role of Islamism in the Arab Awakening and the possible future directions of Muslim politics in the region.
+We then move away from country-based case studies to focus on the transnational jihadist movement, before concluding with discussion of possible future directions Muslim politics in the region might take.

 Understand the historical trajectory of political Islam in the twentieth century.